 The Conservative Party’s poor result in the election and loss of an overall majority is likely to mean that few of its manifesto promises lead to new laws, particularly in controversial areas where there isn’t any cross party support.
 The Government is likely to concentrate on delivering Brexit and re-shaping agricultural policies following Brexit.

-For more information on any rural and agricultural projects or advice on how this manifesto may affect your agricultural property and developments, please contact Stewart Smith on 01244 305919.
+For more information on any rural and agricultural projects or advice on how this manifesto may affect your agricultural property and developments, please contact our Commercial Property team, on 0161 475 7676 or email [email protected].